cbeier-studio/Xolmis/docs/settings.md

 # Settings

-The Xolmis' settings are accessible in the main menu **File > Settings**.
+The Xolmis' settings are accessible in the main menu **File → Settings**.
 It opens a dialog where you can customize the appearance and behavior of Xolmis.
 It has a list of categories on the left.
 Each setting is explained below.

 ## General

+This section have general system settings.

 Setting | Description | Default
 --- | --- | ---